Just-Moh-it/Aston-Backend/README.md

 { "messages": "Congrats!
 Server started.
 Use the front end to query..." }
 ```

+# Contributing 😃

+There's a lot that could be imroved in this application.
+If you want to contribute, visit [CONTRIBUTING.md](/CONTRIBUTING.md)

+# License 👩‍⚖️

+This project is released under the MIT license.
+For more info, visit [LICENSE.md](/LICENSE.md)

-# That's it!
+# That's it! 🎉

-We've successfully started the NodeJS server.
-Now, we only have to get the frontend from my repositories, and configure it to run with the backend
+If You've successfully started the NodeJS server, the next step is to get the frontend up, and configure it to run with the backend.
+[Visit the frontend here](https://github.com/Just-Moh-it/Aston-Frontend).